itsgoingd/clockwork/README.md

 ##### Web interface

-Open `your.app/clockwork` to view and interact with the collected data.
+Visit `/clockwork` route to view and interact with the collected data.

 The app will show all executed requests, which is useful when the request is not made by browser, but for example a mobile application you are developing an API for.